Today I’m sending you a Copy Insiders and “What’s in Kim’s Mailbox” flashback issue. It’s one I wrote 3+ years ago on my birthday.

 Of course, it drew a lot of skepticism and criticism as well.
-In fact, while searching for this promo, I came across this video link where they're coming clean with the real explanation about what these "freedom checks" are (likely in response to being attacked as a "scam"...)
+In fact, while searching for this promo, I came across a video (update: it’s no longer out there) where they’re coming clean with the real explanation about what these “freedom checks” are (likely in response to being attacked as a “scam”…)

 But this is actually brilliant marketing…I think it actually attracts the more skeptical prospects because it’s so directly explaining…versus the subterfuge that triggers a prospect’s “willing suspension of disbelief” that happens during the original “Freedom checks” promo (and many of its imitators that followed…)

 It’s like Gene Schwartz’s sophistication of your market: “How many products have been there before you?”
 In this case, it’s “how many promos have been there before you?”

 (Update: I get into this more in my Get Dangerously Good Copywriting System, so you can identify what stage you’re writing to and use the right headline and tactics to get better results.
 Save 50% through Wednesday here.)